While cybersecurity vendors continue to see increased growth in all types of cyberattacks, one type stands out:...

 Patrick Sullivandirector of security technology and strategy, Akamai

 Credential stuffing is the mass-scale automated testing of username/password combinations across multiple websites.
 When successful matches are discovered, attackers use these logins to take over the account for fraud or resell the confirmed credentials to others in the criminal ecosystem to commit fraud.
-Credential stuffing attacks are the first step in account takeover fraud.
+Credential stuffing attacks are the step in account takeover fraud.
 Once attackers have confirmed that credentials are valid on a given site, they use that information for fraud.

 ATO attacks monetize valuable resources for an individual's account at a commerce site, steal rewards points from travel/electronics loyalty programs, commit fraud on a banking site, steal [personally identifiable information] from healthcare sites and other activities.
 The same apparatus that conducts ATO attacks can be used to defraud online gift card activations by brute force attacks.
 The common element is that automation is required by the attacker to achieve what appears to be a significant return on their investment of focusing on these types of attacks.